 What are your qualifications?

-This question may sound obvious NYC-based plastic surgeon, Dr. David Cangello notes that it is the number one most important thing to ask — especially in our current digital era.
+This question may sound obvious, but according to NYC-based plastic surgeon, Dr. David Cangello, it is the number one most important thing to ask — especially in our current digital era.
 According to San Francisco-based dermatologist Dr. Vic Narurkar, social media creates an environment for self-declared "experts" to target consumers looking for injectable wrinkle reducers.
 As a result, there are a plethora of unqualified injectors performing wrinkle reducing treatments.

 Instead of selecting a provider from Instagram or YouTube, Cangello suggests seeing a board-certified plastic surgeon or facial plastic surgeon. “[Both] have deep knowledge of the facial anatomy beyond that of any other type of practitioner,” he points out.
 That said, qualified injectors also include board certified dermatologists and certified medspa injectors.
 Unsure of where to find a provider, or want to double check an injector’s qualifications?
 Chat with a trained aesthetic specialist to find providers near you!